ndagrawal/MagicViper/README.md

 ## Usage

 1. Create an Xcode project
 2. Initialize basic VIPER structure with
 ```
 MagicViper init
 ```

-3. Input
+3. Input Required

 * your project name
 * preferred language
 * author
-# class prefix
+* class prefix
 (these will be used in generated files).
+This input setting is stored in '.MagicViper.yml' file.
 You can change these settings in `.MagicViper.yml`

 4. Create your module with
 ```
 MagicViper module create Example
 ```
 You can use saved configuration by just pressing enters.

-#### v1.s
-* initial version
-* added class prefix option
-* added basic appledoc comments for interfaces and protocols
-* using new instead of alloc-init